-In an e-mail interview with Restaurant India, Akshali Shah, founder of Pride of Cows, revealed the number of households her brand has covered across India, how she plans to launch other value-added products under the same brand name such as single origin ghee and fruit yogurt, and what is the road ahead for the brand
+In an e-mail interview with Restaurant India, Akshali Shah, Sr. VP Strategy, Sales and Marketing at Pride of Cows, revealed the number of households her brand has covered across India, how she plans to launch other value-added products under the same brand name such as single origin ghee and fruit yogurt, and what is the road ahead for the brand

 The brand ‘Pride of Cows’ was launched first in Mumbai in 2011 and then in cities like Pune, Surat and Delhi.
 How has been the growth curve so far?